These vegan blueberry lemon muffins are light, airy, and perfumed with vanilla. Super easy to make! (No special equipment needed.)

 One of the best things about brunch is the freedom to mix sweet and savory foods in the same meal.
 Because it’s breakfast and lunch, you can have chicken and waffles, pancakes and a side of bacon, and so forth.
 There are no rules!
 It’s anarchy!

 Almond flour!
 Most traditional muffins are made with wheat flour, which creates dense, chewy results (not that there’s anything wrong with that!).
 Almond flour, on the other hand, is rich (thanks to the healthy fats in almonds) and fluffy.
-Using some wheat and some almond – like this recipe – creates light and airy, moist-textured muffins.
+Using a combo of wheat and almond creates light and airy, moist-textured muffins.
 Some wheat flour is necessary though, to give the muffins structure (i.e. gluten).

 - Raw Sugar: Can be subbed with maple sugar or coconut sugar.
-Regular white sugar will also work.
+Regular white sugar also works.

 - Baking Powder: Essential for making muffins rise in the oven.